Logiqx/sse-results/docs/tech/server.md

     - Discard the address information.
 Re-connection will automatically be handled by the motion detection thread.
     - Record the disconnection in the log file.

-Sleep for 5 seconds before repeating this process.
+The master thread will ensure that disconnection checks are not attempted more frequently than every 5 or 10 seconds.

 #### Thread 5 - Dashboards

-A single thread will be responsible for updating HTML files every 5 seconds.
+A single thread will be responsible for updating HTML files every 5 or 10 seconds.

 The "history list" (maintained by the motion detection thread) will be used to order the motions on the dashboard(s).